-1.14 The European Habitats Directive provides legal protection for habitats and species of European importance.
+1.12 The European Habitats Directive provides legal protection for habitats and species of European importance.
 The overall aim of the Habitats Directive is to maintain or restore the "favourable conservation status" of habitats and species of European Community Interest listed in the 'Habitats Directive' (Council Directive 92/43/EEC6) and the 'Wild Birds Directive' (Council Directive 2009/147/EC7).
 SAC established under the Habitats Directive, and SPA designated under the Birds Directed are collectively known as European Protected Sites and form a framework for the Natura 20008 network.

-1.15 The Habitats Directive is transposed into Irish legislation by the European Communities (Birds and Natural Habitats)

-Regulations 2011 (as amended) and the Planning and Development Act (as amended).
-Appropriate Assessment (AA) is required under the Habitats Regulations to assess the potential for adverse effects of a plan or project, in isolation or in-combination with other plans or projects, on the conservation objectives of a European site.
+1.13 The Habitats Directive is transposed into Irish legislation by the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended) and the Planning and Development Act (as amended).
+Appropriate Assessment (AA) is required under the Habitats Regulations to assess the potential for adverse effects of a plan or project, in isolation or https://ec.europa.eu/environment/nature/legislation/habitatsdirective/index_en.htm